 - 1. Review of master plan recommendations: The starting point for any planning study should be to implement the master plan-recommended bikeway along the study corridor. - 2.
 Determine if space is sufficient to implement a master-planned bikeway: One of the initial considerations facing designers is whether the master-planned bikeway fits within the existing right-of-way without excessive impacts to the surrounding community.
 If the master-planned bikeway fits, the project should begin with more detailed design following the master plan recommendation.
-If the master-planned bikeway does not fit, designers need to consider whether it is feasible to expand the existing right-of-way or repurpose space used within the existing right-of-way to accommodate the master-planned bikeway. - 3.Expand or repurpose the right-of-way: In determining whether existing space can be repurposed, designers should consider road diets and lane diets.
+If the master-planned bikeway does not fit, designers need to consider whether it is feasible to expand the existing right-of-way or repurpose space used within the existing right-of-way to accommodate the master-planned bikeway. - 3.
+Expand or repurpose the right-of-way: In determining whether existing space can be repurposed, designers should consider road diets, lane diets and removal of on-street parking.
 If sufficient space can be repurposed from existing elements in the roadway, the project should begin with more detailed design following the master plan recommendation.
+As with any transportation project, when removal of on-street parking is under consideration, analysis of the parking needs of local residents, businesses and institutions including an assessment of the adequacy of the remaining or alternative parking to meet these needs must be considered.
 If sufficient space within the existing right-of-way cannot be repurposed, additional right-of-way may need to be purchased.
+If neither option is desirable, designers need to consider alternative interim or permanent design solutions.
+The relevant Subdivision Staging Policy requirements in effect at the time of implementation must be satisfied with implementation of the master plan-recommended or alternative design solutions.

-If neither option is desirable, designers need to consider interim solutions. - 4.Interim solutions for bikeways: Interim solutions should identify a moderate stress bikeway along the corridor and a low-stress bikeway on a parallel route where possible.
+4.Interim solutions for bikeways: Interim solutions should identify a moderate stress bikeway along the corridor and a low-stress bikeway on a parallel route where possible.
 Over the long-term, designers should revisit the corridor to determine whether it becomes feasible to implement a low-stress bikeway along the road because additional right-of-way is available, fewer lanes are needed or some other reason.

-Extensive public outreach is needed during project implementation as well as early coordination with project stakeholders, such as the Maryland State Highway Administration and Maryland-National Capital Park and Planning Commission.
+Extensive public outreach is needed during project implementation as well as early coordination with project stakeholders, such as the Maryland State Highway Administration and the Maryland-National Capital Park and Planning Commission.